Metro Hamilton home values have been volatile since 2021, and are now trending downward.

 Meanwhile, the total active listings are trending upward.
 They are at their highest level in three years.

 Prices of new homes are dropping.
-Some homeowners in new developments might find they will have paid much more than their newest neighbours.
+Some homeowners in new developments who locked in a purchase price in 2022 might find they will have paid much more than their newest neighbours.
 Based on economic fundamentals, this trend is likely to continue.

 As a pre-sale buyer, be sure to demand a discount.